 In addition to outreach, members of The Overpopulation Project carry out research.
 We previously published an article on their study of the economic benefits of ageing societies.
 In the article, they provide evidence that the prevention of ageing societies and population loss alone is not an appropriate reason to increase birth rate or promote immigration; and often times, the disadvantages of ageing societies are overstated and benefits ignored.
 In addition, The Overpopulation Project conducts research on the role of population growth in climate change and biodiversity loss, and has prepared population forecasts for European countries under different fertility rates and immigration policies.
 With the latter they want to demonstrate that population trends are not set in stone, but processes that can be transformed.
 For example, if pro-natalist policies and norms were abandoned in developed countries then the planet could have 7.5 billion inhabitants by the end of the century, instead of 11 billion.

 “The United Nations release these forecasts, and politicians accept that there will be that many people in each country.
 But these are only UN predictions, one of several possible scenarios.
 Our fate is not determined by these projections; we can alter them by making responsible decisions today.”
 According to Dérer, the link between population growth and the decline in biodiversity is taboo in academia, but the topic interests researchers in the group.
-“Scientific articles may calculate the impact of population growth in the vicinity of national parks, but they almost never take further and make suggestions to address population growth.
+“Scientific articles may calculate the impact of population growth in the vicinity of national parks, but they almost never take this further and make suggestions to address population growth.
 Most times, they don’t even clarify the correlation. ”

-“The wild species populations have declined 60% since the ‘70s.
+“The wild species’ populations have declined 60% since the ‘70s.
 Meanwhile, the human population has grown.
 But of course, it is still necessary to investigate the direct causes of species decline in an area, for example, a nation, national park or habitat.
 For example, X species’ habitat declined 50-60% because the city next to it expanded.
 But why did the city expand?
 Because they built new houses.
 And why do they need the houses?
 Because the population of the city is growing.”
 Wild animals are not killed directly by population growth, there is no automatic death of a calf after the birth of a human child.
 However, the primary direct reason for the decline in wild animals and biodiversity is habitat loss.
 An indirect reason is the expansion of cities, as humans need more land to house and feed the growing population.”

 But according to the research group, there is a solution: if the population in a rural area decreases and land cultivation is abandoned, a forest will eventually grow back.
 But this requires a lot of time, and biodiversity may decline in the process as the human-related species that thrived on the cultivated land disappear.
 “But it is possible to help.
 People can implement restoration projects to create indigenous habitats in such places.
 Species can also be transported to other areas with similar habitat.
 There are very good projects in Europe that are developing eco-tourism initiatives to prevent complete rural depopulation.
 Rewilding Europe, a Dutch NGO, has improved biodiversity and re-introduced wild animals in Portugal and the Danube Delta.
 There is much potential for these types of projects, especially since there will likely be fewer and fewer people in Europe.
 This means more opportunities to return areas to nature. ”

-The Overpopulation Project’s population forecasts for European countries are available on the group’s website.
+The Overpopulation Project’s population projections for European countries are available on the group’s website.
 “Overall, these data show that immigration has a much stronger and faster impact on population development than family policies.
 Within the family policy measures, we found that financial subsidies do not have much effect on fertility rates.
 On the other hand, gender equality, general financial security, facilitation of part-time work, and stable healthcare, childcare and education systems can increase fertility.”

 “Based on data from European countries, there are large disparities between western and northern Europe and eastern and southern Europe.
 The demographic trends of migrant-receiver countries have changed, especially after the 2015 refugee crisis.
 The fertility rate among first and second generation immigrants is usually higher, lowering to the host country levels by the third generation. ” According to the TOP calculations, many high migrant-receiver countries may face only small population decline or none at all, depending on their policies.
 For example, Germany could maintain its current population size until 2100 if it had no or little change in its immigration policy, and Sweden could have a threefold increase in population by 2100.
 The two oldest migrant-receiver countries, France and the UK, are likely to grow if current trends continue, while the overall population of Europe is forecasted to decline, largely due to the population decline in the southern and eastern regions.